 - Applicants should be committed to living and working in Newfoundland and Labrador post-graduation and demonstrate outstanding leadership or initiative on and off campus.

 - While there is no set GPA requirement, students are required to be in good academic standing without risk of academic probation and have contributed to their academic and social communities.

 - Chosen applicants will be expected to participate and complete all program tasks and activities and commit approximately four to six hours per month—including time dedicated to a mentorship component.

 Before You Apply

-Please review eligibility criteria (see above) and the following:
+Please review eligibility (see above) and the following:

-- Applicants must include a one-page letter of intent detailing their skills, experience and motivation.
+- Applicants will include a one-page letter of intent detailing their skills, experience, and motivation.
 Students must show how they plan to contribute to the Newfoundland and Labrador community post-graduation.
-This is also an opportunity for you to ‘pitch’ yourself by telling us a little about yourself, how you will benefit from the program and why you would make a good candidate.

 - Mandatory: Applicants must have an active LinkedIn profile and will be asked to upload their link when applying.

-- Mandatory: Selected applicants must be available to attend an Orientation Retreat from November 1-3, 2019 and a Networking Conference from March 27-29, 2020.
+- Mandatory: Selected applicants must be available to attend an Orientation Retreat on October 24, 2020

 - The program will be delivered in English.